What is the best camera for Youtube, vlogging and talking head videos?

 How does it compare to the G7?
 Better video and it’s smoother due to the stabalization.

 This is another affordable option like the Lumix G7.
 Canon has great color and a great lens selection.
-You can pick up a bundle for this camera for under 800 USD.
+You can pick up a bundle for this camera for a good price.
 The drawback?
 Well you’ll need to purchase a small cage (as it’s called – not expensive) in order to mount that external microphone next to the camera.

 Why?
 Well the EOS M6 has a flip UP screen, but if you put an external mic on the camera, it blocks the flip up screen.
-So there is a DIY work around by using this 10 USD flash bracket.
+So there is a DIY work around by using this cheap flash bracket.

 Canon overall has great color science.
 I just really like the colors of videos shot with a Canon.